 Zillow is a real estate company that offers various products targeted at both home buyers and sellers.
 Its services include, amongst other, advertising tools for agents and other real estate professionals, a home-buying business, or marketplace to advertise homes for sale and rent.

 Founded in 2005 and headquartered in Seattle, Zillow has become America’s leading online real estate site.
 Zillow went public in 2011.
-Nowadays, over 218 million people visit the company’s various websites every month while generating revenues in the billions.
+Nowadays, over 236 million people visit the company’s various web properties every month.

 What Is Zillow?

 Zillow is an online real estate marketplace that offers various services for both home buyers and sellers.